Lecture Capture & Screencasting

 You can use Jing, Screencast-o-matic or Camtasia to record audio over your PowerPoint slides.
 (See 'I want to record what is on my desktop')

 I want to know if I need to caption my presentations

 The Accessible Technology Initiative (ATI) reflects the California State University's ongoing commitment to provide access to information resources and technologies to individuals with disabilities.

 "It is the policy of the CSU to make information technology resources and services accessible to all CSU students, faculty, staff and the general public regardless of disability." - Articulated in Executive order 923, the CSU Board of Trustees Policy on Disability Support and Accommodations

 I want to upload my presentation to Blackboard

 Once you have created your presentation, depending on the file type, you may be able to upload straight into Blackboard (ie: .html or .docx file types).
 Keep in mind that this tends to make your Blackboard class file size very large.
-Consider linking/embedding them from YouTube.
-Files with a .mov extension can be uploaded to the Streaming Server where a link is created that can be added to your Blackboard course shell.
+Consider linking/embedding them from YouTube or the Streaming Server.

 I want to know what tools are free